PelionIoT/snap-pelion-edge/README.md

 1. Make sure your `~/.ssh/id_rsa.pub` key is registered with `github.com` and `gitlab.com`, and that they both exist in `known_hosts` (for example, by running `ssh -T git@github.com` and `ssh -T git@gitlab.com`).

-1. If you have Docker, you can now build with the snapcraft Docker image:
+1. Build with the snapcraft Docker image:

     ```bash
     docker build --no-cache -f Dockerfile --label snapcore/snapcraft --tag ${USER}/snapcraft:latest .